I just had a friend email me asking for my homemade laundry detergent recipe.

 - Use 2 Tbs. per load.

-- I use an old plastic scoop in the airtight container on which I have marked a fill line for the children (and myself) because 2 Tbsp is really all you need!
+- I use an old plastic scoop in the airtight container on which I have marked a fill line for the children (and myself) because 2 tablespoon is really all you need!